avoytkiv/azml_finetune_llm/README.md

 - [x] Evaluate the `bert-base-uncased` model on the preprocessed dataset.
 - [x] Fine-tune the `bert-base-uncased` model.
 - [x] Set up infrastructure to run the training pipeline in the cloud on a GPU instance.
+    - [x] Register a new account on:
+        - Lambda (AI cloud platform),
+        - Cloudflare (R2 storage with zero egress charges),
+        - AWS, Azure, GCP (major GPU cloud providers)
+    - [x] Request quota increase for GPU instances.
-    - [x] Install SkyPilot and DVC.
+    - [x] Install SkyPilot, DVC, and Weight & Biases.
-    - [x] Authenticate with AWS, GCP, and Azure.
-Skypilot will choose the cloud provider based on GPU availability and pricing.
+    - [x] Authenticate with AWS, Azure, GCP etc. Skypilot will choose the cloud provider based on GPU availability and pricing.
     - [x] Upload the data to S3 (tracked by DVC).
     - [x] Create a SkyPilot configuration to run the training job in the cloud.
+        - [x] Configure resources (cloud provider, instance type, etc.).
+        - [x] Configure file mounts (artifacts, data, etc.)
+        - [x] Configure the training job (command, environment variables, etc.).
     - [x] Create SSH keys to connect to GitHub (DVC needs it to push the results of the experiment to the remote storage).
+    - [x] Checkpointing to cloud storage

 ## Setup